Delaware Communities in Nature

 4. Increase opportunities to inspire the next generation of conservation leaders.
 Including through workforce development and internships relating to the Delaware Children in Nature mission.

 5. Increase participation in and awareness of opportunities for children and families to connect to Delaware Children in Nature.
 This includes mission-related programs and initiatives that promote healthy lifestyles.

-The Delaware Children in Nature Coalition is a partnership among state agencies, educational leaders, schools, non-profits and outdoor enthusiasts from around the state.
+The Delaware Children in Nature Coalition and now the new Delaware Communities in Nature Coalition are based on a partnership among state agencies, educational leaders, schools, non-profits and outdoor enthusiasts from throughout Delaware.

 GET INVOLVED IN THE COALITION

 Get outside and enjoy nature.
-Volunteer for Children in Nature Events.
+Volunteer for Delaware Communities in Nature Events.
 Follow the Coalition on Facebook or Twitter.
 Join DAEE and stay in touch.
-If you’d like to get involved in the Children in Nature effort, contact us at DAEEonline@gmail.com.
+If you’d like to get involved in the Delaware Communities in Nature effort, contact us at DAEEonline@gmail.com.